MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 # Introduction to MicrosoftML

 **MicrosoftML** is a package that adds state-of-the-art machine learning algorithms and data transforms to **Microsoft R Server**.
 Microsoft R is a collection of servers and tools that extend the capabilities of R, making it easier and faster to build and deploy R-based solutions.
-Microsoft R Server brings you the ability to do parallel and chunked data processing that relax the restrictions on dataset size imposed by in-memory open source R.
+Microsoft R brings you the ability to do parallel and chunked data processing that relax the restrictions on dataset size imposed by in-memory open source R.

-The **MicrosoftML package** brings new machine learning functionality with increased speed, performance and scalability, especially for handling a large corpus of text data or high-dimensional categorical data.
-The MicrosoftML package is installed with **Microsoft R Server** and with the **SQL Server R Services**.
+The **MicrosoftML** package brings new machine learning functionality with increased speed, performance and scalability, especially for handling a large corpus of text data or high-dimensional categorical data.
+The MicrosoftML package is installed with **Microsoft R Client**, **Microsoft R Server** and with the **SQL Server Machine Learning Services**.

 ## Data transforms